ahmadaldali/FilesHelper/README.md

 # Files Helper
 ## _Make dealing with Files easier_

-Files Helper is a package that allow you to deal with files easiler.
+Files Helper is a package that allows you to deal with files easier.
-It will contains some methods like:
+It will contain some methods like:
 - Upload a new file (image, video, txt, pdf, etc ..)  /  _COMPLETED_.
-- Upload a new file (image, video, txt, pdf, etc ..) with determine the driver storage.
+- Upload a new file (image, video, txt, pdf, etc ..) with determining the driver storage.
 - Remove a file.